elves/elvish/NEXT-RELEASE.md

 The following deprecated features trigger a warning when the code is evaluated:

--   Using `:` in slice indicies is deprecated.
+-   Using `:` in slice indices is deprecated.
 Use `..` instead.

 # Notable new features

 New features in the language:

--   Slice indicies can now use `..` for left-closed, right-open ranges, and `..=` for closed ranges.
+-   Slice indices can now use `..` for left-closed, right-open ranges, and `..=` for closed ranges.

 -   Rest variables and rest arguments are no longer restricted to the last variable.